ChromeDevTools/devtools-frontend/docs/language_extension_api.md

 The scope property returns the name of the scope that the variable lives in.
-Additional information on a scope can be provided by name via the `getScopeInfo` function, which returns an object with string properties `type`, `typeName`, and optionally `icon` which contains a URL to an icon for DevTools to show for the scope entry.
+Additional information on a scope can be provided by name via the `getScopeInfo` function, which returns an object with string properties `type`, `typeName`, and optionally `icon` which contains a data URL encoding an icon for DevTools to show for the scope entry.
 The scope type is expected to be identical to the scope name, whereas `typeName` is expected to contain a human readable name or description for the scope.

 In order to display the value of variables or the result of an expression, DevTools will call the `evaluate` function, whose arguments are the expression, the context raw location, and a `stopId` which is an opaque identifier denoting the